Question 79 – Isn't forgiveness a sign of weakness?

 So What Is Forgiveness?

-The famous missionary Corrie Ten Boom, who survived the Ravensbrück concentration camp, is one whose suffering cannot be deemed small.
+The famous missionary Corrie Ten Boom, who survived the Ravensbrück concentration camp, is one whose suffering cannot be considered to have been a triviality.
 How did she react when, two years after the war, she found herself face to face with one of her tormentors—a camp guard?
 Munich 1947:

 "It was at a church service in Munich that I saw him, the former S.S. man who had stood guard at the shower room door in the processing center at Ravensbrück.
 He was the first of our actual jailers that I had seen since that time.
 And suddenly it was all there—the roomful of mocking men, the heaps of clothing, Betsie's pain-blanched face.